Best Ever Guacamole

 - Look for large avocados for this recipe.
 If you can only find small avocados, feel free to add one more!

 - Definitely use fresh limes rather than lime juice in a bottle.
 The flavor difference is worth it.
+And speaking of limes, I’m using Mexican limes which give about 1 to 2 tablespoons of juice.

 - Make sure to read my tips above for keeping leftover guacamole green and fresh.
 It’s truly amazing!
 And I store the leftover guacamole in these food storage containers.